-Prior to starting this recipe, set out the cream cheese, whipped topping, and butter and allow to come to room temperature.
-Allow about 30 minutes to come to room temperature.
+Prior to starting this recipe, set out the cream cheese, whipped topping, and butter.
+Allow ingredients to come to room temperature for about 30 minutes.
 Preheat oven to 350F.

-First, cut butter into the flour with a pastry blender.
-Then add chopped pecans.
+Step 1.
+Cut butter into the flour with a pastry blender.
+Add in finely chopped nuts.

-Press the crumbed crust mixture evenly in the bottom of the 9-inch pan.
-Bake on the bottom rack of your oven for 15 minutes.
+Step 2.
+Sprinkle crust mixture evenly over the bottom of the baking pan.
+Press firmly against the bottom of the pan to form a crust.
+Place on the bottom rack of the oven and bake at 350F for 15 minutes.

 Remove crust from the oven and set aside to cool.
 This will take approximately 30 minutes.
 When your crust is no longer warm you can start to make the dessert layers.